drhelius/Gearboy/README.md

 - Accurate emulation of LCD controller.
 Full support for background, window and sprites, with correct timings and priorities.
 - Mix frames: Mimics the LCD ghosting effect seen in the original Game Boy.
 - Sound emulation using SDL Audio and [Gb_Snd_Emu library](http://www.slack.net/~ant/libs/audio.html#Gb_Snd_Emu).
-- Game Boy Color support.
+- Basic Game Boy Color support.
 - Integrated disassembler.
 It can dump the full disassembled memory to a text file or access it in real time.
 - Compressed rom support (ZIP deflate).
 - Multi platform.
-Compiles and runs on recent versions of Windows, Linux, Mac OS X and iOS.
+Compiles and runs on Windows, Linux, Mac OS X and iOS.
 - Uses OpenGL for rendering on all platforms.
-- Uses Qt framework for Mac, Windows and Linux GUI.
-Uses iOS for iPhone and iPad GUI.
+- Uses Qt framework for Mac, Windows and Linux.
+Uses Cocoa Touch for iPad, iPhone and iPod touch.
 - Visual Studio 2010 project provided for Windows.
 Netbeans 7.2 project provided for Linux and Mac OS X. Xcode project for iOS.

 Todo List